Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ![Attribute set mappings](../../Assets/Screenshots/DataHub/Settings/ETL/AttributeSetMappings.png "[Attribute set mappings]")

 1. Click the attribute set mapping to which you want to add a differing language or channel attribute mapping for a certain destination attribute.
-  The *Mapping from source set to destination set* view is displayed.
+  The *Mapping from "Source attribute set name" to "Destination attribute set name"* view is displayed.

   ![Mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Mapping.png "[Mapping]")